 It remains unclear whether the Biden administration and Congress will come to an agreement to extend the enhanced child tax credit program. – but there’s also talk on Capitol Hill of new legislation to help businesses such as restaurants, gyms and performance spaces

-In addition to the assistance for people who were unemployed, Congress increased subsidies for plans under the ACA in the American Rescue Plan Act of 2021.
-Under this new pandemic benefit, more people qualify for help in paying for health insurance, meaning lower premiums for many, depending on household income.
+Congress increased subsidies for healthcare plans under the Affordable Care Act in the American Rescue Plan Act of 2021.
+Under this benefit, more people qualify for help in paying for health insurance, meaning lower premiums for many, depending on household income.

 Enhanced Child Tax Credit

-But it’s important to remember that fundamentally, the Enhanced Child Tax Credit was designed as pandemic relief and to reduce child poverty.
-People with children may be eligible for an enhanced tax credit of $3,000 or $3,600 per child, depending on the child’s age.
+The credit enhancements in effect for 2021 were designed as pandemic relief and to reduce child poverty.
+People with children were potentially eligible for an additional tax credit of $1,000 or $1,600 per child, depending on the child’s age.